maxkoshevoi/MyMicroservice/README.md

 - Docker compose is used to configure and start multiple containers at the same time.
 It doesn't provide any advanced orchestration support (restarting container if it fails, auto-scaling, etc.), so it's mainly used for local development and testing.
 - To build all your images use `docker compose build`, and `docker compose up` to build and start them.
-- If you need to call one container from another one, you can call it by it's name in `docker-compose.yml` file (eg: http:\\\\mycontainer).
+- If you need to call one container from another one, you can call it by it's name specified in `docker-compose.yml` file (eg: http:\\\\mycontainer).
 You don't need to expose any ports from `mycontainer` to do that.
 - There can be multiple `docker-compose` files, each adding or updating configuration form the previous one.
 By default there are `docker-compose.yml` and `docker-compose.override.yml`.
 You can think of them as `appsettings.json` and `appsettings.Development.json`.
-- If you need to pass the same environment variable (with the same value) into multiple containers, create `.env` file with key-value pairs, and specify default values for needed variables there: `ASPNETCORE_ENVIRONMENT=Development`.
+- If you need to pass the same environment variable (with the same value) into multiple containers, create `.env` file with key-value pairs, and specify default values for needed variables: `ASPNETCORE_ENVIRONMENT=Development`.
 After that you can omit value for variables in `docker-compose` file:

 ```yml
 services: